bacbos/bolt-menu-editor/readme.md

 A missing visual menu editor for bolt CMS.

-This extension does not support Internet Explorer due to dependecies.
+This extension does not support Internet Explorer due to dependencies.

 Please edit config options to suit your needs before using this extension.